ptdolan/CirQuestDSV/README.md

 Current usage instructions:
 1. Open a terminal in the same directory as the scripts and run:

-    > python Q20Analysis.py <directory -- all file name must end include "q20.txt"> <translation start> <translation end> <next ORF start> <next ORF stop> and so on...
+    > python Q20Analysis.py <directory -- all file names must end in "Q20.txt" > <translation start> <translation end> <next ORF start> <next ORF stop> and so on...

-2. Edit 'annotAnalysis.R' 'to show the same directory as the python argument above.
+2. Edit 'annotAnalysis.R' to show the same directory as the python argument above.

 3. Run script in R.